Thorfgin/charactercreator2/src/README.md

 	- Place in Download folder
 	- Run tabula-reader_recepten.js for each loresheet
 	- Copy the results into recepten.json
-	- Check the tooltips for faults
+	- Check the recipy tooltips for faults

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=